Kubernetes Node Recycling

 Feature state:Manually request replacement or deletion of a node using annotations.

 You can manually trigger the lifecycle of an individual Kubernetes node by applying special annotations.
-This is useful when you want to proactively replace a node (e.g. suspected hardware issue, stuck kubelet, underlying VM degradation) or force its deletion.
+This is useful when you want to proactively replace a node (e.g. suspected hardware issue, stuck kubelet, underlying VM degradation) or mark it for prioritized removal.

 Annotations